 Application Defenses offer customizable protection at the application layer.
 The defenses can be used to enforce RFC (Request for Comments) standards and allowed parameters.
 Configurable parameters include headers, commands, versions, and file sizes.
 You can use these controls to deny any parameters that are not essential to your business needs and to minimize your network's attack surface; the fewer the number of parameters allowed into your network, the fewer parameters an attacker can use to attack.
 The controls can also provide the following key inspection services:

-- Anti-virus filtering

-- Reputation-based filtering
+- · Anti-virus filtering - · Reputation-based filtering

-- URL-based web filtering

 Note: The listed services are premium features.

 Signature-based Intrusion Prevention Services